BunsDev/findr-app-frontend/README.md

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the contract component or the example ui in the frontend.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

-Run smart contract test with `yarn hardhat:test`

-- Edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`
-- Edit your frontend in `packages/nextjs/pages`
-- Edit your deployment scripts in `packages/hardhat/deploy`

-## Deploying your Smart Contracts to a Live Network

-Once you are ready to deploy your smart contracts, there are a few things you need to adjust.

-Visit your app on: `http://localhost:3000`.
-You can interact with your smart contract using the contract component or the example UI in the frontend.
-You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

-Run smart contract test with `yarn hardhat:test`

-- Edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`
-- Edit your frontend in `packages/nextjs/pages`
-- Edit your deployment scripts in `packages/hardhat/deploy`
-- Edit your contract tests in `packages/hardhat/test`

-## Deploying your Smart Contracts to a Live Network

-You can deploy your smart contracts to a live network using the `yarn deploy` command.
-Before running the command, you need to set up your network config in `hardhat.config.ts` and set up your account in `.secret` (note: do not commit `.secret`!).

-## Deploying your NextJS App
+[//]: # (## Deploying your NextJS App)

+[//]: # ()
-You can deploy your NextJS app to a hosting provider like Vercel or Netlify.
+[//]: # (You can deploy your NextJS app to a hosting provider like Vercel or Netlify.
 Before deploying, make sure to build your app using `yarn build`.
-After building, you can deploy the `packages/nextjs/out` directory to your hosting provider.
+After building, you can deploy the `packages/nextjs/out` directory to your hosting provider.)

-## Interacting with your Smart Contracts: FNDR Custom Hooks

-FNDR provides a set of custom hooks that make it easy to interact with your smart contracts.
-You can use these hooks in your components to read from and write to your smart contracts.

-## Disabling Type & Linting Error Checks

-If you want to disable the type and linting error checks, you can do so by following the instructions below.
+## Contract Summary

+### RestaurantInfo.sol
+**Restaurant Management:** Each restaurant is represented as a struct, containing information such as ID, the total amount of FINDR tokens staked for the restaurant, total stake rewards, details, and an array of hashes related to reviews.

+**Staking:** Users can stake FINDR tokens on a restaurant.
+The first staker of a restaurant creates the restaurant on the blockchain.
+Users can also unstake their tokens, reducing the total amount of staked tokens on a restaurant and having the tokens returned to their address.

+**Rewards:** Users can claim rewards proportional to the amount of FINDR tokens they have staked on a restaurant.

+**Review Management:** Users can propose reviews for restaurants.
+Reviews are initially proposed, then sent to an AI client for analysis.
+This AI client eventually provides a response on the review.
+If the review passes the AI evaluation (with a success probability less than 80%), it is added to the list of approved reviews for the restaurant.
+If not, it gets rejected.
+Each review is identified by a hash, and the owner of the review is stored in the contract.

+**AI Interactions:** The contract interacts with an external AI system through an AI client.
+The AI client sends requests for review analysis, and the contract handles responses from the AI client, updating the status of the proposed review accordingly.

+### AIFunctionsClient.sol
+**OpenAI Interactions:** The contract allows making requests to an AI oracle by calling the executeRequest function.
+The request contains JavaScript source code, encrypted secrets, arguments (in this case, the review text to be analyzed by the AI), a subscription ID for billing, and a gas limit.

+**Request Fulfillment:** When the oracle completes the evaluation, it calls back the fulfillRequest function of the contract with the request ID, response, and any errors that occurred during execution.
+The contract stores the latest response and error, and emits an event with these details.

+### FINDR.sol
+**Initialization:** The constructor takes an initial supply of tokens as input and mints these tokens to the account deploying the contract.
+The token has a name "Restaurant finder token" and a symbol "FINDR".

+**Decimals:** The decimals function is overridden to return 8 instead of the default 18 that's common for most ERC20 tokens.
+This means that the smallest fraction of a FINDR token that can be represented is 1e-8 FINDR.
+This is important for showing balances in user interfaces.

-## Contributing to FNDR
+## Contributing to FINDR

-We welcome contributions to FNDR!
+We welcome contributions to FINDR!
 You can contribute in many ways.
 Check our [contributing guide](CONTRIBUTING.md) for more information.

-We welcome contributions to FINDR!